-- J SC-USRealty has invested approximately \$523.0 million in the securities of Pacific Retail and has invested approximately \$235.5 million in the securities of Regency.
+- .
+SC-USRealty has invested approximately \$523.0 million in the securities of Pacific Retail and has invested approximately \$235.5 million in the securities of Regency.
 As a result, the parties may have had an incentive to structure the merger in a manner that would favor SC-USRealty's larger investment in Pacific Retail in order to induce SC-USRealty to vote for the merger.
-If the parties structured the merger in this manner, the result would have been an exchange ratio that attributes a higher value to Pacific Retail, to the detriment of Regency's public shareholders. - J If the merger is consummated, certain officers and trustees of Pacific Retail at the effective time of the merger will become officers and directors of Regency.
+If the parties structured the merger in this manner, the result would have been an exchange ratio that attributes a higher value to Pacific Retail, to the detriment of Regency's public shareholders. - .
+If the merger is consummated, certain officers and trustees of Pacific Retail at the effective time of the merger will become officers and directors of Regency or will receive significant severance or noncompete compensation.
 As a result, such officers and trustees may have an incentive to pursue the merger even if the merger were not in the best interest of all Pacific Retail shareholders. - .
-Mary Lou Rogers, currently a director of Regency, a trustee of Pacific Retail and a Managing Director of Security Capital Group Incorporated, SC-USRealty's largest shareholder, will become President and Chief Operating Officer of Regency.
-Regency anticipates granting options to Ms. Rogers following the merger but has not yet determined the number to be granted. - .
-Dennis H. Alberts, a trustee and the Chief Executive Officer of Pacific Retail, Jane E. Mody, a Managing Director and the Chief Financial Officer of Pacific Retail, and Joshua M. Brown, a Managing Director of Pacific Retail, will be granted options by Regency in replacement of their existing Pacific Retail options in lieu of severance compensation.
+Mary Lou Rogers, who is a director of Regency and a trustee of Pacific Retail and was a Managing Director of Security Capital Group Incorporated, SC-USRealty's largest shareholder, at the time the merger agreement was signed, has become President and Chief Operating Officer of Regency effective January 1, 1999.
+Regency has granted to Ms. Rogers (a) ten-year options to purchase 87,640 shares at \$22.25, which will vest in equal installments over four years and (b) 22,472 shares of restricted stock, which will vest in amounts of 10%, 20%, 30% and 40%, respectively, over four years. - .
+Dennis H. Alberts, a trustee and the Chief Executive Officer of Pacific Retail, Jane E. Mody, a Managing Director and the Chief Financial Officer of Pacific Retail, and Joshua M. Brown, a Managing Director of Pacific Retail, will be granted options by